NURS 105_Nursing Care Foundations Test 2 at Baton Rouge General Medical Center

 Explanation

-- A) The fair distribution of resources and treatment
+- The fair and equal distribution of healthcare resources and treatment

 Explanation